azalecki/azalecki.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant in Instruction.
-GIScientist.
-Cartographer.
+subtitle: Cartography and Research Portfolio

 profile:
   align: right